byme8/ZeroQL/README.md

 ## Config

 There is a way to simplify the CLI command.
-The command `` dotnet zeroql config init `` creates the `` zeroql.josn ``.
+The command `` dotnet zeroql config init `` creates the `` zeroql.json ``.
 It may look like that:
 ``` json
 {
   "$schema": "https://raw.githubusercontent.com/byme8/ZeroQL/main/schema.verified.json",